Cross-Border Financial Advisors for Internationally Mobile Individuals

 Foreign citizens considering becoming a U.S. citizen or permanent resident of the U.S. should consider the long-term pros and cons of the decision given the unique worldwide tax filing requirements this country demands.

-Our cross-border team offers tailored solutions for investment management, tax strategy, and international estate planning to high-net-worth individuals, international families, and U.S. citizens living abroad.
-With their personalized approach and expertise, they provide reliable and informed advice to help their clients achieve their financial goals.
+At Cerity Partners, our cross-border financial planning practice offers tailored solutions for investment management, tax strategy, and international estate planning to high-net-worth individuals, international families, and U.S. citizens living abroad.
+With their personalized approach, they provide reliable and informed advice to help their clients achieve their financial goals.
 Their extensive knowledge of cross-border financial regulations and tax laws enables them to navigate complex financial situations with ease, ensuring their clients receive the best possible advice and guidance.

-Our cross-border team offers tailored solutions for investment management, tax strategy, and international estate planning to high-net-worth individuals, international families, and U.S. citizens living abroad.
-With their personalized approach and expertise, they provide reliable and informed advice to help their clients achieve their financial goals.
+At Cerity Partners, our cross-border financial planning practice offers tailored solutions for investment management, tax strategy, and international estate planning to high-net-worth individuals, international families, and U.S. citizens living abroad.
+With their personalized approach, they provide reliable and informed advice to help their clients achieve their financial goals.
 Their extensive knowledge of cross-border financial regulations and tax laws enables them to navigate complex financial situations with ease, ensuring their clients receive the best possible advice and guidance.

 Our cross-border financial planning advisors possess deep knowledge of both U.S. and international tax laws and regulations.
 So, we know what questions to ask to uncover potential issues, and how to resolve them.
 Moreover, we serve as a fiduciary, offering solutions in your best interest and tailored to your specific financial goals and priorities.
 Our objective advice and oversight focus on three key areas:

-• Assess your current tax situation and identify oppotunities to reduce current and future tax obligations
+• Assess your current tax situation and identify opportunities to reduce current and future tax obligations

 • Analyze stock options and other equity compensation to help you derive maximum value